smattle/passwordManager/README.md

 ## Overview

 This script is a simple password manager implemented in Bash.
 It allows users to securely store, retrieve, import, export, and manage passwords for various accounts.
-The script encrypts passwords using OpenSSL with AES-256 encryption, ensuring that your sensitive data is protected.
+The script encrypts passwords using OpenSSL with the AES-256 encryption.

 ## Features